Overview

 Zest Café

-Located on the ground floor, Zest Café serves artisan pastas, salads, soups, wraps and panini.
-It opens at 9:30 am and closes at 5:00 pm, offering large windows that overlook People’s Park – an ideal spot for a coffee break between galleries.
+On the ground floor, Zest Café serves pastas, salads, soups, wraps and panini from 9.30am to 5pm, with large windows over People’s Park for a coffee between rooms.

-LCGA runs a varied programme of talks, workshops and family‑friendly activities throughout the year.
-Schools and community groups can book guided tours, and the gallery frequently hosts artist‑led sessions that tie in with current exhibitions.
-Information on upcoming events is available on the Events/Education page of the website.
+LCGA runs talks, workshops and family activities through the year.
+Schools and community groups can book guided tours, and there are regular artist-led sessions tied to current shows.
+Upcoming dates are on the Events/Education page of the website.

 | Day | Hours |